 Breakfast, Lunch and Dinner: Let us know when you book whether you have dietary requirements.
-All meals are included and prepared under the direction of our chef for the week, Wayne.
-You will be invited to undertake some kitchen duties assisting Wayne.
+All meals are included and prepared under the direction of Trevor, our kitchen coordinator, who will support small teams preparing the evening meal and the following day’s lunch.

 Alcohol: Alcohol is not served.
 Participants can bring their own.

 This is a low-wi-fi and low-mobile event: We request phones, tablets, etc. only be used in designated areas.
 For information: mobile signal is poor and the nearest Wi-Fi is in the village pub 15 minutes walk away.
 The house has a pay phone that can take incoming calls.

 The bookings coordinator is Paul Melia who can be contacted at Barmoor2017@btinternet.com